vmouchakis/Brainaic/README.md

 </p>
 <p align="center">
     <em>BrainAIc is an easy to use chatbot.
-In only a couple of lines of code, you can get answers based on your documents.
+In only a couple of lines of code, you can get answers based on your personal documents.
 </em>
 </p>

 You want to use OpenAi's pretrained models to query your files?
 Look no further.
 BrainAIc is an easy to use chatbot.
-In only a couple of lines of code, you can get answers based on your documents.
+In only a couple of lines of code, you can get answers based on your personal documents.

 ## Steps to use the bot